MarcelMG/marcelmg.github.io/_posts/2020-8-18-cnn_speech_keyword_recognizer.md

 ![png](https://raw.githubusercontent.com/MarcelMG/marcelmg.github.io/master/images/output_31_1.png)

-As we see in this case, the results look really good.
+As we see in this case, the result looks really good.
 If the probability for the best candidate is very high and those of the second-best and third-best candidates are pretty low, the prediction seems quite trustworthy.
 Additionally, we can see that the feauture computation and CNN model prediction are quite fast.
 The total execution time is around 100ms, which means that our method is quite able to work in "real-time".

 So now let's adapt and extend this little demo to work in real-time.
 For this, we'll use a buffer that contains 5 succeeding snippets of 3200 samples, i.e. 200ms each.
 We implement this audio buffer as a ringbuffer, which means that every time a new 200ms long snippet has been recorded, the oldest snippet in the buffer is discarded, the buffer is moved one step back and the newest snippet is put at the last position.
 This way, our buffer is updated every 200ms and always contains the last 1s of recorded audio.
 Since our prediction takes approximately 100ms and we have 200ms between each update, we have enough time for computation and achieve a latency of <200ms (so I think it can be considered "real time" in this context).